-Part A: Taxis CONTRACTOR OF THE PROPERTY OF Service Area Service # Originating Area: Transportation of passengers may only originate from: (This is where you want to pick up passengers.)
+Part A: Taxis Service Area Service # Originating Area: Transportation of passengers may only originate from: (This is where you want to pick up passengers.)
 Greater Vancouver Regional District !
-Note Originating areas may be stated in terms of: municipalities, regional districts or highway corridors.
+Note Originating areas may be stated in terms of: municipalities, regional districts or highway carridors.
 The Board will not accept an originating area of "anywhere in British Columbia".
-If you want to serve an airpart, ferry terminal or other transportation hub, you need to check to see if it is in the municipality you are applying for.
-If not, you must include it as an originating area.
+If you want to serve an airpart, ferry terminal or other transportation hub, you need ta check to see if it is in the municipality you are applying for.
+If not, you must include it as an ariginating area.
 Destination Area: Transportation of passengers may terminate at: (This is where you want to drop off passengers) Greater Vancouver Regional District !
 Note Destination areas may be stated in terms of: municipalities, regional districts or highway corridors.
 The Board will accept a destination area of "anywhere in British Columbia".
 If you want to serve an airport, ferry terminal or other transportation hub, you need to check to see if it is in the municipality you are applying for.
 If not, you may need to include it os a destination area.
-If you have mo re than one service area, please complete another sheet.
-Hours of Operation: All taxis will be a vailable 24 hours, 7 days a week.
-If not, (#) taxis will be available 24 hours, 7 days a week (#) taxis will be available at the days and following times
+If you have mor e than one service area, please complete another sheet.
+Hours of Operation: ✓ All taxis will be available 24 hours, 7 days a week.
+If not, (#) taxis will be available 24 hours, 7 days a week (#) taxis v vill be available at the days and following times

-Part A: Taxis (continued) Return or Reverse Trips Please check the appropriate box if you are asking for any of the following terms and conditions.
-Your application package should explain why you require these authorizations. ~ Return Trips - allows you to pick up passengers in a destination area in very limited circumstances Standard Wording The same passengers may only be returned from where their trip terminates in the destination area to any point in the originating area if the return trip is arranged by the time the originating trip terminates.
-Reverse Trips (limited) - allows Standard Wording you to pick up passengers in a destination area in very limited circumstances Transportation of passengers may only originate in the destination area if the transportation terminates in the originating area and the cost of the trip is billed to an active account held by the licence holder that was established before the trip was arranged.
-Reverse Trips (unlimited) - Standard Wording allows you to pick up passengers in a destination area.
-Transportation of passengers may only originate in the destination area if the transportation terminates in the originating area. l Note: This is not a cammon term and condition of licence, especially for vehicles operating in urban areas. onginating area.
-Taxi Authorizations Please check the appropriate box if you are asking for any of the following authorizations.
-These are common terms and conditions on taxi licences. (i) Taxi meters (ii) Top lights (ii) Top lights (iii) Pick up passengers who (iii) Pick up passengers who hail or flag the vehicle V (iv) Flip Seats (Complete Bo (iv) Flip Seats (Complete Board Form 3 .)
-Other Terms and Conditions Please check the appropriate box if you ore asking for any of the following authorizations To take passengers out of I To take passengers out of BC To provide transportation services under a contract to a company (Attach a copy of the contract or agreement to enter a contract) ~ Other terms and conditions (Please describe any other term and condition that you would like.)
+Part A: Taxis (continued)

+Return or Reverse Trips

+Please check the appropriate box if you are asking for any of the following terms and conditions.
+Your application package should explain why you require these authorizations.

+Return Trips - allows you to pick up passengers in a destination area in very limited circumstances Standard Wording The same passengers may only be returned from where their trip terminates in the destination area to any point in the originating area if the return trip is arranged by the time the originating trip terminates.
+Image: A start of the start of Reverse Trips (limited) - allows you to pick up passengers in a destination area in very limited circumstances Standard Wording Transportation of passengers may only originate in the destination area if the transportation terminates in the originating area and the cost of the trip is billed to an active account held by the licence holder that was established before the trip was arranged.
+Reverse Trips (unlimited) - allows you to pick up passengers in a destination area.
+I Note: This is not a cammon term and condition of licence, especially for vehicles operating in urban areas.
+Standard Wording Transportation of passengers may only originate in the destination area if the transportation terminates in the originating area.

+Please check the appropriate box if you are asking for any of the following authorizations.
+These are common terms and conditions on taxi licences.

+(i) Taxi meters

+(ii) Top lights

+(iii) Pick up passengers who hail or flag the vehicle

+(iv) Flip Seats (Complete Board Form 3 .)

+Other Terms and Conditions

+Please check the appropriate box if you ore asking for any of the following authorizations

+To take passengers out of BC To provide transportation services under a contract to a company (Attach a copy of the contract or agreement to enter a contract) Other terms and conditions (Please describe any other term and condition that you would like.)